 How does it work?
-Where do I keep it so it doesn't yellow?
+Where should I store it to prevent yellowing?
 What if it gets dusty?
 What if it gets greasy?
 Let's start with the materials: PVC, ABS, PU and Poly.
-PVC and ABS are used for collectible figures, blind boxes, vinyl toys and Sofubi toys.
-PU and Poly are often used for small batches of artist toys and designer toys.
-The preservation is various because different materials have diverse characteristics and manufacturing processes.
+PVC and ABS are commonly used for collectible figures, blind boxes, vinyl toys and Sofubi toys.
+PU and Poly are often used for small batches of artist and designer toys.
+Preservation methods vary because different materials have distinct characteristics and manufacturing processes.

 PVC